 The net proceeds from the sale of each property will be used to fund capital projects consistent with the service for which the sold property was used.
-As such, the proceeds from the sale of water facilities will fund water capital projects or the water portion of a corporate or shared project and proceeds from wastewater/stormwater facilities will be used to fund wastewater/stormwater projects or the water or shared project.
+As such, the proceeds from the sale of water facilities will fund water capital projects or the water portion of a corporate or shared project and proceeds from wastewater/stormwater facilities will be used to fund wastewater/stormwater projects or the wastewater/stormwater portion of a corporate or shared project.